 Type text by speaking

-You can speak to enter text in most places that you can enter text with the onscreen keyboard.
+On your mobile device, you can speak to enter text in most places where you can enter text with the onscreen keyboard.

-To improve processing of your voice input, Google may record a few seconds of ambient background noise in temporary memory at any time.
-This recording remains on the device only fleetingly and is not sent to Google.
+To improve how well your device recognizes what you say, Google may record a few seconds of ambient background noise in your device's temporary memory at any time.
+This recording isn't stored on your device and isn't sent to Google.